Statistics Explained

 Highlights

-In the fourth quarter of 2023 when compared with the same quarter of 2022, the number of transacted dwellings decreased in 9 out of the 14 EU Member States covered.
+In the first quarter of 2024 when compared with the same quarter of 2023, the number of transacted dwellings decreased in 8 out of the 14 EU Member States covered.

-Two aligned vertical bar charts showing percentage annual rate of change of the quarterly number of transacted dwellings.
-The upper chart has 3 bar charts for the 4 quarters of 2023 and the chart below it, the 4 quarters of 2022.
-Fourteen countries, each with a fixed colour bar, are displayed per quarter.
+Two vertical bar charts showing percentage annual rate of change of the quarterly number of transacted dwellings.
+The upper chart shows the first quarter of 2024 and the chart below, the four quarters of 2023.
+Fourteen countries as vertical bars, are displayed per quarter.
 The available countries are: Austria, Belgium, Bulgaria, Cyprus, Denmark, Finland, France, Hungary, Ireland, Luxembourg, Netherlands, Portugal, Slovenia and Spain.

 Quarterly number of transacted dwellings